PhoenixSheppy/VeloCloud-Edge-510-OPNsense-Conversion-Guide/README.md

 Then, remove all 4 feet, and the 4 star-bit screws holding the shell to the top of the device.

+Now, remove the top shell from the device, exposing the mainboard.

 ## Step 3: (If applicable) Remove the wireless card:

 Remove the wireless card by unplugging the antennas, and removing the (1) screw holding it down (SAVE THIS!) and put it aside.